LA deputies under fire for video that appears to show detainee being beaten

 Lawyers for Soto Jara are accusing the deputies of using excessive force and violating his civil rights.

-Jose Romero, one of Soto Jara’s lawyers, says his client is suffering from serious injuries inflicted during the scuffle with deputies.
+Jose Romero, one of Soto Jara’s lawyers, says his client suffers from serious injuries inflicted during the scuffle with deputies.

 “He is suffering from injuries to his back, his head and left eye sustained this past Monday,” Romero told KTLA.

-Soto Jara had just been arrested on drug possession while holding a firearm charges on July 3.
+Soto Jara had just been arrested on drug possession while holding a firearm charge on July 3.

 His attorneys allege Sota Jara was compliant as a deputy started to handcuff him, but video shows that was when the violence began.